1st Mounted Division: 1st Cyclist Division

 In July 1916 there was a major reorganization of 2nd Line yeomanry units in the United Kingdom.
 All but 12 regiments were converted to cyclists: the rest were dismounted, handed over their horses to the remount depots and were issued with bicycles.
 The 1st Mounted Division was reorganized as the 1st Cyclist Division, now commanding the 1st, 2nd, 3rd and 4th Cyclist Brigades.
-On reorganisation, 2nd Mounted Brigade – with 2/1st Royal 1st Devon, 2/1st Montgomeryshire and 2/1st Fife and Forfar Yeomanry – was posted to the new 1st Mounted Division (3rd Mounted Division redesignated) and remained mounted.
+On reorganization, 2nd Mounted Brigade – with 2/1st Royal 1st Devon, 2/1st Montgomeryshire and 2/1st Fife and Forfar Yeomanry – was posted to the new 1st Mounted Division (3rd Mounted Division redesignated) and remained mounted.
 In exchange, the 12th Mounted Brigade (2/1st London) joined as the 4th Cyclist Brigade.

 A further reorganization in November 1916 saw the 1st Cyclist Division broken up.
 The cyclist brigades were dispersed and the yeomanry regiments were amalgamated in pairs to form Yeomanry Cyclist Regiments in new cyclist brigades.

 Other formations

 Two other divisions of the British Army were named 1st Mounted Division during World War I.

 When the original division was converted to a cyclist division in July 1916, the 3rd Mounted Division was renumbered as the 1st Mounted Division as it was the only remaining mounted division.
 (Note: The 2nd Mounted Division was broken up in Egypt on 21 January 1916 and the 4th Mounted Division was reformed as the 2nd Cyclist Division at the same time that the 1st Mounted Division became the 1st Cyclist Division.)
 It, too, was converted to cyclists as The Cyclist Division on 4 September 1917.

 In March 1918, the 1st Indian Cavalry Division was broken up in France.
 The British units remained on the Western Front and the Indian elements were sent to Egypt.
-By an Egyptian Expeditionary Force GHQ Order of 12 April 1918, the mounted troops of the EEF were reorganised when the Indian Army units arrived in theatre.
+By an Egyptian Expeditionary Force GHQ Order of 12 April 1918, the mounted troops of the EEF were reorganized when the Indian Army units arrived in theatre.
 On 24 April 1918, the Yeomanry Mounted Division was indianized (Note: British divisions were converted to the British Indian Army standard whereby brigades only retained one British regiment or battalion and most support units were Indian (artillery excepted).) and its title was changed to 1st Mounted Division.
 On 22 July 1918, it was renumbered as the 4th Cavalry Division.